-Usually, when it takes him five times of hearing a command to following through, it is when I'm doing something else and wasn't intentional with my question.
+Usually, when it takes him five times of hearing a command to following through, it’s when he was distracted by something else, and I wasn’t making sure he was in a good place to listen.
 I know this to be especially true for boys.
 Sometimes, you have to get them to look at you in the eyes, repeat it back, and watch them begin the task.

 You see, kids are not adults.
 They do not function as adults, and they don’t quite understand the consequences of not following through as adults do — as they mature, their understanding of this will get better.

 It starts with how you communicate to them

 Let me first say, be patient with your kids.
 I’m continually reminding myself of the reasons my son doesn’t listen.
 And sometimes the only reason is that he’s eight-years-old.
 Children are much slower paced than adults — we could actually learn something there.

 So before you go thinking that these little tips will cure your child of all listening issues, then I would caution you.

 These tips are more so to help YOU communicate better so your kids will listen.

 “Before you go looking for solutions to change your child and their behavior, look within and make sure their behavior isn’t a result of something you need to work on as a parent.“